release-it/release-it/docs/git.md

 `"origin"` as the remote name to push to.
 Use `git.pushRepo` to override this with a different remote name, or a different git url.

+## Tag name

+The `v` prefix is automatically detected from the latest tag.
+No need to configure e.g. `git.tagName: "v${version}"`, unless you specifically want to override or change this.

 ## Extra arguments

 In case extra arguments should be provided to Git, these options are available: